icyrizard/alanode-express-boiler/README.md

 # Alanode Express Boiler
 An extensive boilerplate for NodeJS and Express, with Prisma ORM.
-Offering Authentication, Authorization, Validation, Sanitization, Error Handling, Logging, and Environmental Configuration.
+Offering Authentication, Authorization, Validation, Error Handling, Logging, and Environmental Configuration.

 # Node.js, Express, and Prisma Boilerplate